microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgUserOnenoteNotebookSection.md

 # New-MgUserOnenoteNotebookSection

 ## SYNOPSIS
-Create a new section in the specified notebook.
+Create new navigation property to sections for users

 ## SYNTAX